sumitbhuia/Medium-clone-FS/README.md

 ## ✨ Core Features

-This isn't just a simple CRUD application.
-Inkwell is engineered with the features and robustness expected of a modern web platform.

 * **Full User Authentication:** Secure sign-up and sign-in with email/password and OAuth (Google), powered by Supabase Auth.
 * **Rich Text Editor:** A beautiful and intuitive Tiptap-based editor for writing posts, complete with formatting options and support for syntax-highlighted code blocks.